 The fifth of the 8 tips for house hacking is to reduce your risk as the landlord.
 This is not so much a house hacking idea but common sense.
 Putting yourself at risk is not something you want.
 You need to have the resources to safely invest in a multiunit property.
 You can eliminate some risk by educating yourself.
 Congratulations – you’re off to a good start!
 Having a good inspector is key.
 Talking to your future tenants about any issues they have is a good idea too.
 You will also want to learn about being a landlord.
 If you need to evict someone you should know your rights and theirs.

 So the eighth and final tip is to not skip your property inspections.
 The structural integrity of the building (the roof, furnace, hot water heater, the windows and the HVAC system) is important.
 Those things could add up to a huge amount of money if you don’t get them inspected up front.
 Now, something to factor in is your capitalization rate.
 Also, you’ll want to learn how to perform a cash flow analysis.
 If you have a great real estate agent on your side, you’ll do well.
 So start now and get matched up with a great agent!
-Click in the link below to get started.
+View the form at the bottom of this page to get started.

 You can search for Agents by NAME or by ZIP CODE using the form below

 Visit www.USDRE.com to get hooked up with a real estate agent that will work with you on a personal level and find what you’re looking for!